Authentication Methods

 are custom example information that can be added or modified as needed).
 After base64URL encoding, it becomes:eyJzdWIiOiJhbGljZS1zdWJqZWN0IiwiYWJjIjoiMTIzIiwicm9sZXMiOlsic3lzdGVtIGFkbWluIiwiZGF0YSBhZG1pbiIsImRhdGEgYW5hbHlzdCIsImRhdGEgdmlld2VyIiwiYXBpIGFkbWluIl0sImxvZ2luTmFtZSI6ImFsaWNlIn0

-. - The third part is the signature, generated by signing the concatenated header and payload (
+. - The third part is the signature, generated by signing the concatenation of the first part (header) + "." + the second part (payload).
+The information to be signed is:

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhbGljZS1zdWJqZWN0IiwiYWJjIjoiMTIzIiwicm9sZXMiOlsic3lzdGVtIGFkbWluIiwiZGF0YSBhZG1pbiIsImRhdGEgYW5hbHlzdCIsImRhdGEgdmlld2VyIiwiYXBpIGFkbWluIl0sImxvZ2luTmFtZSI6ImFsaWNlIn0

 .
 The above explains the basic process of generating a JWT.
-For more details and implementation libraries, refer to the JWT official website.
+For more details and implementation libraries, you can visit the JWT Official Website.

 <dependency>